86Box/docs/dev/builds.rst

 Advanced builds
 ===============

-The `86Box Jenkins <https://ci.86box.net/job/86Box/>`_ provides all kinds of pre-release testing builds for advanced users.
-These are linked to the `86Box git repository on GitHub <https://github.com/86Box/86Box>`_; a new build is produced with the latest source code every time the repository is updated.
+The `experimental builds page <https://86box.net/builds>`_, backed by the `86Box Jenkins <https://ci.86box.net/job/86Box/>`_, provides pre-release testing builds for advanced users.
+These are linked to the `86Box git repository on GitHub <https://github.com/86Box/86Box>`_; a new build is produced from the latest source code every time the repository is updated.

-.. important:: Testing builds are development snapshots which may contain bugs, unfinished features or other issues.
+.. important:: Testing builds are development snapshots which may contain bugs, unfinished features, reduced performance or other issues.
 These should only be used if you know what you're doing.

 Variants
 --------

 86Box builds are available in a number of variants.
-The Jenkins page will automatically detect the recommended variant for the system you're viewing it on, but if you're downloading builds for a different system (or you have disabled JavaScript), use the guide below to select a variant:
+The experimental builds page will automatically detect the recommended variant for the system you're viewing it on, but if you're downloading builds for a different system or directly through Jenkins, use the guide below to select a variant:

 * The **Old Recompiler** is recommended.
 The **New Recompiler** is in beta; you may experience bugs and performance loss with it.